-The Homeowner Rehab Program makes needed repairs of up to $35,000 for the replacement of major home systems including roofs, siding, windows, furnaces, and other items to bring the entire home up to minimum housing code.
-If assistance is provided, all areas of a home have to meet minimum housing code.
-The investment in the homeowner-occupied housing in secured by a zero interest, no payment second mortgage due upon any sale of the property or if the home becomes a rental.
+The Homeowner Rehab Program provides up to $35,000 of home rehab assistance for the replacement of major home systems, such as roofs, siding, windows, furnaces, and other items needed to bring the entire home up to minimum housing code.
+The investment in the homeowner-occupied housing is secured by a zero interest, no payment second mortgage due upon sale/transfer of the property or if the home becomes a rental.

 To qualify for assistance, household income must be at or below:

 |2018 Income Limits||$36,150||$41,300||$46,450||$51,600||$55,750||$59,900||$64,000||$68,150|